 - Later, when asked if he would like to play Super Gimbo Land, Sonic is insulted; as if he would ever play something so slow!

 - Teleporters and Transporters: The whole digitization of matter was intially envisioned as being nothing more than an easy way to get around the planet; then Robotnik expanded on this plan.

 - This Is a Drill: Burrow-bots and Grounders make an appearance, armed with their deadly drills.

-- Weaponized Teleportation: Once Robotnik discovered the digital world and that he could take stuff out of the computer it kicks of the plot of the book.
+- Weaponized Teleportation: Once Robotnik discovered the digital world and that he could take stuff out of the computer, it kicks off the plot of the book.

 - Wouldn't Hit a Girl: Sonic is reluctant to attack Chin Lie, as "he isn't in the habit of whacking babes".

-- Year Outside, Hour Inside: Sonic recons that he was inside the raw-data of the computer for around half an hour, Porker says it was more like 6 seconds.
-This of course leads Sonic to boast about being the fastest thing alive.
+- Year Outside, Hour Inside: Sonic reckons that he was inside the raw data of the computer for around half an hour; Porker says it was more like 6 seconds.
+This, of course, leads Sonic to boast about being the fastest thing alive.